Iretha/design-patterns/docs/tasks.md

 What patterns are going to use?
 How would you implement it?

 ## ATM Machine
-Design ATM Machine, that Should work as expected in all situation, even if there is power outage.
+Design ATM Machine, that should work as expected in all situation, even if there is power outage.